MarkusPic/ehyd_tools/README.md

 ![python_install](example/python_install.png)

-See the python packages requirements in the 'requirements.txt'. (those packages will get installed during the installing process)
+Packages required for this program will be installed during the installation process and can be seen in the 'requirements.txt' file.

 ## Fresh install